AcreetionOS-Linux/InitialDocumentation/readme.md

 ## Something that must be understood
 We are not watching the Discord 24/7.
 We are usually working on something.
 We will do the best we can to reach out to you when we can.
 Anything contributed to AcreetionOS on GitHub MUST be Open-Source.
 If anything is not, it will be rejected.
 If you want to talk about proprietary implemenetation of anything, reach out to us on Discord and we will have a discussion about if it is possible to implement.

+## Want something added to the wiki?
+If you want something added to the Wiki, we first ask you to go to [The AcreetionOS Wiki]("https://darrengames.ddns.net:2500/index.php?title=Main_Page"), make and account and commit something if you know how.
+If you do not know how, or have a hard time with the interface, contribute to the [UserDocumentation folder]("https://github.com/AcreetionOS-Linux/InitialDocumentation/tree/main/UserDocumentation") found here, and we will update the wiki at our earliest chance we get.

 ## Contact

 For questions, suggestions, or support open an issue on [Github]("https://github.com/AcreetionOS-Linux") or our email, [acreetionos@gmail.com]("mailto:acreetionos@gmail.com")x.